microsoft/code-push-vsts-extension/README.md

 1. Using the [CodePush CLI](http://microsoft.github.io/code-push/docs/cli.html), generate a new access key whose description indicates it will be used for VSTS CI builds (e.g. `code-push access-key create "VSTS CI"`)

+    *NOTE: If you provisioned your CodePush account from HockeyApp, you can use the API key that is displayed in the HockeyApp portal, and don't need to generate an additional key via the CodePush CLI.*

 2. Install the CodePush extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/items/ms-vsclient.code-push)

 3. Go to your Visual Studio Team Services or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) that is hooked up to your project's appropriate source repo

-4. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**)
+4. Click **Add build step...** and select the neccessary tasks to generate your release assets (e.g. **Gulp**, **Cordova Build**, **React Native Prepare**)

 5. Click **Add build step...** and select **CodePush Release** from the **Deploy** category

-6. Configure the deploy step with the access key created in step #1, specifying your app name, deployment name and app store version, and pointing to the output of the task(s) you added in step #4 (e.g. the directory containing your compiled/processed JS/HTML/CSS)
+6. Configure the deploy step with the access key created in step #1, specifying your app name, deployment name and target binary version, and pointing to the output of the task(s) you added in step #4 (e.g. the directory containing your compiled/processed JS/HTML/CSS)

 7. Click the **Queue Build** button or push a change to your repo in order to run the newly defined build pipeline

 8. Run your CodePush-ified app to see the change that was automatically deployed!

-## Configuring Your CodePush Credentials
+## Globally Configuring Your Credentials

-In addition to specifying your access key directly within a build task instance (as illustrated in step #4 above), you can also configure your CodePush credentials globally and refer to them within each build or release definition as needed.
-To do this, perform the following steps:
+In addition to specifying your access key directly within a build task instance (as illustrated in step #4 of the getting started section), you can also configure your CodePush credentials globally and refer to them within each build or release definition as needed.
+This can simplify the use of CodePush across a team, and increase security, since every build and release definition doesn't need to manually configure the account credentials.
+To do this, simply perform the following steps:

-1. Generate your access key as described above
+1. Generate or retrieve your access key as described above

+    *NOTE: If you need to retrieve a previously generated access key, you can run the `code-push access-key ls` command and look for the key with the description you specified when initially creating it.*

 2. Go into your Visual Studio Team Services or TFS project and click on the gear icon in the upper right corner

 3. Click on the **Services** tab

-4. Click on **New Service Endpoint** and select **CodePush**
+4. Click on **New Service Endpoint** and select **CodePush** or **HockeyApp**

-5. Give the new endpoint a name and enter the access key you generated in step#1
+5. Give the new endpoint a name (e.g. "MyApp-CodePush") and enter the access key you generated in step #1

 6. Select this endpoint via the name you chose in #5 whenever you add either the **CodePush Release** or **CodePush Promote** tasks to a build or release definition

+7. Release app updates!

 ## Task Option Reference